2025 K League 1

-The 2025 K League 1, also known as the Hana Bank K League 1 for sponsorship reasons, is the ongoing 43rd season of the top division of professional football in South Korea, and the twelfth season of the K League 1.
-Ulsan HD are the three-time defending champions.
+The 2025 K League 1, also known as the Hana Bank K League 1 for sponsorship reasons, was the 43rd season of the top division of professional football in South Korea, and the twelfth season of the K League 1.
+Ulsan HD were the three-time defending champions.

 Rule changes

 The following rules were newly introduced for the 2025 season.